|317:30-3-1.||Creation and implementation of rules; applicability|

 (D) Auto-authentication systems that authenticate a report prior to the transcription process do not meet the stated requirements and will not be an acceptable method for the authentication process.

-(E) Records may be edited by designated administrators within the provider's facility but must be authenticated by the original author.
+(F) Records may be edited by designated administrators within the provider's facility.
 Edits must be in the form of a correcting entry which preserves entries from the original record.
 Edits must be completed prior to claims submission or no later than 45 days after the date of service, whichever is later.

 (i) be unique to the person using it;